 Some exclusions apply.
 Free shipping on orders over $49 will be automatically applied at checkout for delivery within the continental US only.
 International shipping rates and shipping to Alaska, Hawaii, and Puerto Rico will be calculated based on order’s size, weight, and final destination.
 Oversized and drop ship products such as: Refurbished products are not included.

-Dogs are more than “man’s best friend”.
+Dogs are more than “man’s best friend.”
 Today, we consider them as something more than “just” pets.
 They are part of the family.
-We have a deep bond with our canine friends, and as much as we count on them for companionship, comfort, and protection, they too rely on us for their well-being, happiness, and proper healthcare.
-And with the many diseases that can affect our canine family members, likely none will have you feeling as helpless as Canine Degenerative Myelopathy (DM).
+We have a deep bond with our canine friends, and as much as we count on them for companionship, comfort, and protection, they too, rely on us for their well-being, happiness, and proper healthcare.
+And with the many diseases that can affect our canine family members, none will likely have you feeling as helpless as Canine Degenerative Myelopathy (DM).